jniebuhr/gaggimate-docs/src/pages/docs/installation-gc.md

 #### Pump connections

-Remove the existing Line connection from the pump.
-Make a new 18 AWG wire that connects from the pumps Line connection to the P port of the PCB.
+Remove the red wire from the pump (this is the one that does not run to the thermal fuse or has two wires going into it since colors may differ).
+Make a new 18 AWG wire that connects from the now open connection to the P port of the PCB.

 #### 3WV connection

-Use the Line wire that usually runs from the pump to the 3WV and connect it to the V port of the PCB.
+Use the wire that you just removed from the pump - this runs to the 3WV via the steam button - and connect it with the extension to the V port of the PCB.

 #### Switch wiring

+Remove the connection labeled 3 in the machine diagram from the steam switch.
+Plug in the blue extension from the wiring kit and run it to the Line port of the PCB.
+Connect the grey wire from the wiring kit between the bottom connection of the power switch and the wire that's attached there currently.
+Run the grey wire to the PCB and connect it to the Neutral port.

-Remove the HV wiring from the Brew and Steam switch.
-The switches can be used to control the display and will be wired up with LV wires in the next step.
+Remove the HV wiring from the brew switch and the right side of the steam switch (looking from the front).
+These connections will be used for LV button control.

-Make 2 wires for L and N with piggyback connectors on one and ferrules on the other end.
-Run these from the power switches L and N connections to the respective inputs on the PCB.

 ### LV Wiring